gretkierewicz/dissertation/README.md

 - Exams Additional Hours / Added validation for portion field (0-1 range)
 - Exams Additional Hours / Added fields corresponding to model's fields
 - Exams Additional Hours / Excluding modules to pick with no order set
+- Exams Additional Hours / Added field with student's number (to check for proper value for calculating additional hours)

 ### To be done: